A few months ago, I passed the five-year mark of my retirement. For me, someone

 However, he said something further that turned on the lights for me: he was continuing.
 In fact, he felt even more excited to get out there and do his best, testing the fitness he’d accumulated.
 But this time, participating would be the icing on the cake.
 He would enjoy simply being involved for the sake of it.

 I realized I’m that type, too; I still need achievement, but now it’s for my own private pride and joy.
 And I don’t need to make my story too complicated, with a dogmatic formula to follow, a litmus test, or a big-deal dream or goal.
 I enjoy showing myself what I can do in what matters to me.
-And I’m happy to keep at it, enjoying small achievements that can grow and feel just right on the inside.
+I understand some don’t feel the way I do and wonder why I’m striving at this time in my life.
+But I’m happy keeping at it, enjoying small achievements that can grow and feel just right on the inside.

 While I’m undoubtedly a late bloomer, that simple acceptance is launching me into my next five years with a new lightening and brightening.